 - Six glasses of 13% wine.

-- 14, 25ml glasses of 40% spirits.
+- 14 standard 25ml glasses of 40% spirits.

-In 2015/16, there were an estimated 1,119,022 admissions related to alcohol consumption in England, where an alcohol-related disease, injury or condition was the primary reason for hospital admission or a secondary diagnosis.” – Drinkaware
+“In 2017/18, there were an estimated 1,171,253 [hospital] admissions related to alcohol consumption in England, where an alcohol-related disease, injury or condition was the primary reason for hospital admission or a secondary diagnosis – a figure that is 3% higher than 2016/17, and one that represents 7.2% of all hospital admissions.” – Drinkaware

 1. Let your Friends and Family Know!